What you need to know before visiting La Maddalena

 Caprera is also rich of old fortresses, dating back to the late 800’ when cannons were always pointing to the horizon.
 They are several, some very hard to spot since their main purpose was to operate undetected, therefore, constructed and covered with local granite blocks.
 You can find maps of paths that lead to them and the many beaches around, at the local tourist office of La Maddalena.

 The Archipelago’s National Park, except for La Maddalena and Caprera islands, can be visited only by boat.
-We offer snorkeling and sightseeing day tours on our 9 meter (29 foot) RIB boat, providing snorkeling gear, a few tastings of Sardinian products, an english guided tour by a licenced and registered tour guide and last but not least: lots of fun!
-So if you want to reach the most beautiful places of the Mediterranean Sea, give us a call or Whatsapp us, and we’ll take you on a journey that you’ll never forget.
+We offer snorkeling and sightseeing day boat tours on our 9 meter (29 foot) RIB boat, providing snorkeling gear, a few tastings of Sardinian products, an english guided tour by a licenced and registered tour guide and last but not least: lots of fun!
+So if you want to reach the most beautiful places of the Mediterranean Sea, book your boat tour below or contact us by giving us a call or Whatsapp us, and we’ll take you on a journey that you’ll never forget.

 Cell phone & whatsapp +39.391.7327232